Russty32280/IntroToEmbeddedF17_Lab1/README.md

 You have to realize these lab exercises are all self paced.
 Note the deadline.
 You theoretically have 5 weeks to do something that really should only take you a few hours each.
 If you can not manage your time in such a way to finish these labs, you seriously need to consider your commitment to the program and to your schoolwork in general.
 These lab exercises are meant to only take at most 5-8 hours a week, which is one day, or a little more than 1 hour a day.
 Not to mention the fact that you have the internet, tutorials, forums, documentation, app notes, etc. and these labs are designed to make you use these resources.

 ### Why Self Paced?
-I am going to say it now, there are going to be a handful of you that will not get sleep within 48 hours of the due date of a milestone cause you didnt't think the labs will be difficult.
+I am going to say it now, there are going to be a handful of you that will not get sleep within 48 hours of the due date of a milestone cause you didn't think the labs will be difficult.
 So are we setting you up for failure?
 Not really, only those who really do not know how to manage time and do not take this class seriously will fail.
 The true reason and motivation to implementing self paced labs is to facilitate those who want to take the exercise further.
 Some of you will finish this lab in under an hour.
 And you might think "What would make this better?
 Maybe I could..." and you take your own time and you become truly invested in the project.
 THIS is what we want to see.
-Nothing would make us happier than to see people when asked to implement a simple calulator come back and say "Well why don't you have XXX?
+Nothing would make us happier than to see people when asked to implement a simple calculator come back and say "Well why don't you have XXX?
 Can this be done with YYY".

 ## Grading Scheme